Nexmo/nexmo-developer/_tutorials/dispatch-user-fallback.md

             "message": {
                 "content": {
                     "type": "text",
-                    "text": "This is an SMS sent from the Dispatch API" }
+                    "text": "This is an SMS sent using the Dispatch API" }
             }
         }